Betsy Love Allen: Death and legacy

-Almost all of Love's surviving children eventually self-emigrated to Indian Territory.
+Almost all of Love's surviving children eventually emigrated to Indian Territory.
 Around 1835, Mississippi and her husband Calvin Colbert, who died in 1842, arrived.
-After his death, she married Jackson Juzan and she died in 1865.
-Tennessee and Richard Overton arrived in January, 1839, but he quickly abandoned his family.
-Susan and John Guest arrived at Fort Towson with thirty-eight family members in January, 1840.
-On June 28 of that year, her husband was murdered by his own father in a dispute over slaves.
+After his death, she married Jackson Juzan, and she died in 1865.
+Tennessee and Richard Overton arrived in January 1839, but he quickly abandoned his family.
+Susan and John Guest arrived at Fort Towson with thirty-eight family members in January 1840.
+On June 28 of that year, her husband was murdered by his father in a dispute over enslaved people.
 Susan later remarried with David Wall.
 Sarah Colbert, a widow, and formerly one of the plural wives (including her sister Louisiana) of Martin Colbert arrived at Fort Coffee on January 10, 1842, en route to the Chickasaw lands with her household which included a nephew William F. Stuart.
 Sarah died in 1854, on her property near Colbert, Oklahoma.
-George immigrated with his family of five, and his sister Mourning Allen in April 1847, and settled near the mouth of the Washita River.
+George immigrated with his family of five and his sister Mourning Allen in April 1847 and settled near the mouth of the Washita River.

 Love's grandson, Benjamin Franklin Overton, served as the governor of the Chickasaw Nation from 1874 to 1876, when he was elected to a second term, serving to 1878.
-He was subsequently re-elected in 1880 and 1882, serving until his death in 1884.
+He was re-elected in 1880 and 1882, serving until he died in 1884.
 In 1933, students from the high school in Toccopola unearthed Love's remains from the Chickasaw burying ground and re-interred them under a gravestone on their school grounds bearing the inscription "Noted for Her Role in the Establishment of Property Rights of Married Women in the Anglo-Saxon World".
-The Mississippi Historical Commission erected a historical marker to "Betty Allen" in 1951 and the Mother's Study Club erected a new stone on the high school grounds in 1954, also styled as "Betty Allen".
-The Toccopola Homemaker Volunteers established a Betty Allen Festival in 2003 and an artist in Booneville created a statue in Love's honor to mark the event.
+The Mississippi Historical Commission erected a historical marker to "Betty Allen" in 1951, and the Mother's Study Club erected a new stone on the high school grounds in 1954, also styled as "Betty Allen".
+The Toccopola Homemaker Volunteers established a Betty Allen Festival in 2003, and an artist in Booneville created a statue in Love's honor to mark the event.
 The statue was stolen in 2004.
 In 2018, the Chickasaw Historical Society erected a monument in Toccopola to celebrate Love's memory for Women's History Month.